decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 - **Textures:** `log2(n+1) x 10` Amount of textures in the scene.
 It includes textures imported as part of models.
 - **Height:** `log2(n+1) x 20` Height in meters.

   > Note: Only entities that are currently being rendered in the scene are counted for these limits.
 If your scene switches between 3D models, what matters is the rendered models at any point in time, not the total sum.
-User avatars and any items brought by users from outside the scene don't count for calculating these limits either.
+Player avatars and any items brought by a player from outside the scene don't count for calculating these limits either.

 - **File size:** `15 MB per parcel` Total size of the files uploaded to the content server.
 Includes 3D models and audio.
 Doesn't include files that aren't uploaded, such as node.js packages.

-- **File count:** ` 200 files per parcel`  Total count of the files uploaded to the content server.
+- **File count:** `200 files per parcel` Total count of the files uploaded.
 Includes 3D models and audio.
 Doesn't include files that aren't uploaded, such as node.js packages.

 <!--